ThisisPatientEngagementcontent

 Stress is your body's reaction to life's demands.
 You can have stress from good things, such as a vacation, or difficult things, such as a hard test.
 Stress that lasts a long time can play a part in depression, so it is important to learn how to manage stress.

-Try some of the following approaches for reducing your tension and helping to manage stress (stress reduction techniques):
+Try some of the following approaches for reducing your tension and helping to manage stress (

 Medicines

-Antidepressants are often prescribed by a health care provider to ease the symptoms of depression.
+Antidepressants are often prescribed by a health care provider.
 When used together, medicines, psychotherapy, and stress reduction techniques are often the most effective treatment.

 Medicines take time to work.
 You may not notice the full benefits of your medicine for 4–8 weeks.

-• Do not stop taking your medicine.
-Talk to your health care provider and have a plan to lower your dose safely.
+Do not stop taking your medicine.
+Talk to your health care provider and have a plan to lower your dose safely if you need to stop taking your medicine.

 Relationships

 Relationships are important to people throughout their lives.
 Friends and family can be great resources to help you deal with the difficult feelings you get from depression.
-Talk to family and friends when things are becoming difficult.
-You may also want to talk with a therapist.
-A relationship with a therapist may be very important to helping you manage your depression.
+Make time to talk to them.
+You may also want to talk with a therapist to help you manage your depression.

 How to recognize changes

 Everyone responds differently to treatment for depression.
-Recovery from depression happens when your symptoms have gone away and you may:
+Recovery from depression happens when your symptoms have decreased or gone away, and you may:

 If you find your depression does not change, you may still: